Ophiophagus hannah – King Cobra

 King Cobras can be found throughout the whole country of Thailand.
 They are tolerant to a certain amount of human development, are found in agricultural areas, but seem to mainly prefer forested areas.
 Virtually all our sightings have been in forested areas, often in evergreen forest.

 Found near streams, piles of dead branches and logs, and sometimes they use termite mounts, burrows, or fig tree roots to seek for cover.
 Roadsides with dense bushes nearby for escape are sometimes used for basking in the mornings.
+There also seems some preference for streams with bamboo on the banks, and sometimes they are found in caves (we think this is often just before shedding, but perhaps sometimes just for shelter.)

 There is talk about splitting this species into multiple species in the future.
-Most likely Thailand will have two species, but who knows, maybe more… there is a variation we see in West Thailand that doesn’t quite seem to fit with the other localities… but maybe it is just variation within a species.
+Most likely Thailand will have two species, but who knows, maybe more… there is a variation we see in West Thailand that doesn’t quite seem to fit with e.g. the Eastern localities… but maybe it is just variation within a species.

 Even nowadays some people already use certain common names for different localities, e.g.: